dimitri-nicolo/calico/v2.4/getting-started/kubernetes/installation/helm/index.md

 **Network Admin**

-The `network-admin` role grants permission to use the Calico Enterprise Manager UI, view flow logs, audit logs, and network statistics, and administer all network policies and tiers.
+The `network-admin` role grants permission to use the Tigera Secure EE Manager UI, view flow logs, audit logs, and network statistics, and administer all network policies and tiers.

 ```
 kubectl create clusterrolebinding <USER>-network-admin \